Osteogaster rabauti

-Corydoras rabauti, also known as the rust corydoras, or Rabaut's corydoras is a small species of tropical freshwater armoured catfish native to the Upper Amazon, Solimões, and Rio Negro basins in South America.
+Osteogaster rabauti, also known as the rust corydoras, or Rabaut's corydoras is a small species of tropical freshwater armoured catfish native to the Upper Amazon, Solimões, and Rio Negro basins in South America.
 It was first described by the American ichthyologist Francesca Raimonde La Monte in 1941, and is frequently seen in the aquarium trade.

 Naming and etymology

-Corydoras rabauti is known and sold by a wide variety of common names, including the rust corydoras, Rabaut's corydoras, Myers's corydoras, dwarf corydoras, iridescent corydoras, orange-red corydoras, Rabaut's catfish, rusty cory, Rabaut's cory, and the iridescent cory.
+Osteogaster rabauti is known and sold by a wide variety of common names, including the rust corydoras, Rabaut's corydoras, Myers's corydoras, dwarf corydoras, iridescent corydoras, orange-red corydoras, Rabaut's catfish, rusty cory, Rabaut's cory, and iridescent cory.

-Its generic name, Corydoras, is derived from the Greek kory (helmet) and doras (skin).
-Its specific name, rabauti, is named for Auguste Rabaut, a European adventurer and collector of flora and fauna.
-The junior synonym, C. myersi, was named by Alípio de Miranda-Ribeiro after George S. Myers, a prolific American ichthyologist.

-In other languages

-In German, it is known as the Rostpanzerwels (English: rust-armored catfish).

-In Polish, it is known as the kirysek rdzawy (English: rusty cuirass) and kirysek czerwony (English: red cuirass).

-In Swedish, it is known as the Rostpansarmal (English: rust armor).

-In Ukrainian, it is known as the Коридорас іржавий (Romanized: Korydoras irzhavyy; English: rusty corydoras).

-In Mandarin Chinese, it is known as the 黑軀兵鯰 (Simplified Chinese: 黑躯兵鲶; pinyin: hēi qū bīng nián; English: black-body soldier catfish) and the 邁氏兵鯰 (Simplified Chinese: 迈氏兵鲶; pinyin: mài shì bīng nián; English: Mai's soldier catfish).

 Morphology and physiology

 Description

-Corydoras rabauti is a small species of catfish, with adults typically growing to a length of 55 mm to 65 mm.
+Osteogaster rabauti is a small species of catfish, with adults typically growing to a length of 55 mm to 65 mm.
 It is sexually dimorphic, with sexually mature females tending to grow larger, broader, and deeper-bodied than males.
-As with all members of the genus Corydoras, C. rabauti is completely scaleless, and is instead covered with bony plates known as scutes.
+As with all corys, O. rabauti is completely scaleless, and is instead covered with bony plates known as scutes.

 Coloration

-The body of Corydoras rabauti is a rusty orange hue, lending it the common name "rust corydoras".
+The body of Osteogaster rabauti is a rusty orange hue, lending it the common name "rust corydoras".
 It has a large black stripe in the dorsal portion of its body, which extends to the ventral portion of the caudal peduncle.
-This allows it to be distinguished from the visually similar species Corydoras zygatus, as C. zygatuss stripe is only present on the dorsal portion of its body.
+This allows it to be distinguished from the visually similar species Osteogaster zygatus, as O. zygatuss stripe is only present on the dorsal portion of its body.

 Venom

-Like several other Corydoras species, such as C. adolfoi and C. panda, Corydoras rabauti secretes a mild venom from the axillary glands at the base of each pectoral-fin spine in order to protect itself from predators.
+Like several other related species, such as Hoplisoma adolfoi and H. panda, Osteogaster rabauti secretes a mild venom from the axillary glands at the base of each pectoral-fin spine in order to protect itself from predators.
 When stiffened, these spines are capable of penetrating human skin and causing significant pain in conjunction with the venom.